FuelLabs/sway-rfcs/rfcs/0016-const-fn.md

 - TR
 - TRO

-### Heap types
+### Types with pointers or references

-Heap types are a challenge for `const fn` for multiple reasons.
+Types with pointers or references are a challenge for `const fn` for multiple reasons.
-First is the how to map the binary data section entry for a Heap type to the heap.
-Another challenge is that to properly use heap types such as `Vec<T>` we want to support methods such as: `fn push(ref mut self, value: T)`, and this would require `const fn`s to support `ref mut` parameters.

-As heap types created in the binary data section would require additional effort to be used at runtime and in small cases this would offset the time required to recompute them.
-It would be better to disallow `const fn` from returning or receiving Heap types but still allow them to use Heap types inside the `const fn` code blocks.
+Types with pointers or references created in the binary data section would require additional effort to be used at runtime and in small cases this would offset the time required to recompute them.

-Thus we propose to not try to serialize and deserialize the heap types in the binary data section instead throw warnings or errors when the compiler tries to store the result of a const evaluation in the binary data section.
+Thus we propose to not try to serialize and deserialize the types with pointers or references in the binary data section instead throw errors when the compiler tries to store the result of a types with pointers or references in the binary data section.

-This allows `const fn`s to use heap types internally but restricts types in the data sections to non heap types.
+This allows `const fn`s to use types with pointers or references internally but restricts types in the data sections to types without pointers or references.

 ### `ref mut` parameters

-Support of `ref mut` in `const fn` is a requirement for properly handling heap type such as `Vec<T>` and function such as `fn push(ref mut self, value: T)`.
+Support of `ref mut` in `const fn` is a requirement for properly handling types such as `Vec<T>` and function such as `fn push(ref mut self, value: T)`.

 A `const fn` with a `ref mut` parameters is callable inside other regular and `const fn`s but cannot be used directly in other `const contexts` such as constant items.